 Commenting on the award, Bryan Milner (Chair of Rousay Heritage Trust) said: “ We are delighted that our Summer of Arts and Sport in recent years are now to be followed by a Summer of History.
 This is especially appropriate because not only are Rousay, Egilsay & Wyre rich in archaeological sites but also because Egilsay is where Magnus was martyred 900 years ago”.

-Dan Lee (Lifelong Learning and Outreach Archaeologist, UHI Archaeology Institute) added: “we are thrilled to be part of such wide-ranging and exciting events centred upon the remarkable archaeology of Rousay, Egilsay & Wyre in the St Magnus 900th commemorative year”.
+Dan Lee (Lifelong Learning and Outreach Archaeologist, UHI Archaeology Institute) added: “We are thrilled to be part of such wide-ranging and exciting events centred upon the remarkable archaeology of Rousay, Egilsay and Wyre in the St Magnus 900th commemorative year”.

 Rousay Heritage Trust is a charity with the main objectives of the advancement of the education of the public in the history, culture, natural history and any other features of life in the island of Rousay, Orkney and the preservation for the public benefit of the historical, cultural and natural heritage of Rousay and of its sister islands, Egilsay and Wyre.
 Contact: Helen Castle email@example.com 01856 821229